wp-plugins/featuring-countcomments/readme.txt

 == Upgrade Notice ==

+= 1.30 =

+The minimum requirement is now WordPress 3.2

 = 1.00 =

 All old functions have been deprecated in favor of `$featuring_countcomments->count_by_user()` and `featuring_countcomments->count_by_comment()`.

 == Changelog ==

+= 1.30 =

+* adoption of JavaScript code for jQuery 1.6.1 (ships with WordPress 3.2 => increased minimum requirement to WordPress 3.2 for this and all upcoming releases)
+* small enhancements

 = 1.20 =